titastransport/GustiLogistics/README.md

 # GustiLogistics

 Welcome to my *small business supply chain management web app*, custom built for my former company, [Gustiamo](https://www.gustiamo.com/).
-Although I'm continuing to refactor and add features, they have already begun to derive value use it weekly.
+Although I'm continuing to add features and build out the front-end, my company has already begun to use it weekly.
 In short, this application helps them to manage their supply chain more efficiently and effectively via:
 * Inventory and Customer Data Analytics / Visualizations
 * Forecasting of Inventory Reorder Dates and Quantities